Seeed-Studio/wiki-documents/docs/Seeed_Relay_Page.md

 We only have SPST and SPDT relays in our website now, if you want to check other types of relays please refer to the relay page by [NATIONAL INSTRUMENTS](http://www.ni.com/white-paper/3960/en/).

+**Latching Relay**

+Latching Relay is a relay that is set (ON) or reset (OFF) by the input of a pulse voltage.
+Even after the input voltage is interrupted, this relay maintains its set or reset condition until it receives the next inverting input.
+It is also called a keep relay.
+Conversely, a non-latching relay maintains its state only while being actuated, most of relays in our website is non-latching relay except the [Grove - 2-Coil Latching Relay](https://www.seeedstudio.com/Grove-2-Coil-Latching-Relay-p-1446.html).